Some really great info has been coming out in the last couple days about Star…

 What kind of crowds though can you expect now that it’s open in Disneyland?

-Also, it seemed like the park was pretty light on tourists from what we could see, with many probably deciding to avoid coming on opening weekend due to big crowds.
+The park was pretty light on tourists from what we could see, with many probably deciding to avoid coming on opening weekend due to big crowds.

 Stay tuned as we will continue to update you on the crowd levels as soon as we have more info.